Skip to Content

 Making Cake Pops

-The first way is to take baked cake or any flavor and mash it together with a small amount of buttercream frosting.
-The cake will be the texture of cookie dough at which point you will mold it into any shape you like.
+The first way is to take a baked cake or any flavor and mash it together with a small amount of buttercream frosting.
+The cake should have the texture of cookie dough, at which point you will mold it into any shape you like.

 The other way to make cake pops is to use a specially designed cake pop maker or mold.
 This is essentially just a pan where you will cook cake batter so that the baked cake is in the shape of a round cake pop.

 The baked cake pops will still have a lollipop stick added and then be dipped in melted chocolate to give you a beautiful finished product.
-This options sounds pretty easy as well!
+Let me tell you that this option made my life a lot easier!

 How to Store the Cake Pop Centers

-After you have shaped your cake pop centers from a mix of baked cake and buttercream or after you have baked cake pop centers in a cake pop pan, you can store them at this point.
-Place the pre-made cake pop shapes in an airtight container and place them in the fridge for up to a week or in the freezer for up to a month.
+To do so, place the pre-made cake pop shapes in an airtight container and put them in the fridge for up to a week or in the freezer for up to a month.

-If you do freeze the cake pop centers, you will want to move them to the fridge about a day in advance to let them thaw.
-If you dip frozen pops, there is a good chance moisture will seep through the chocolate coating as the center chills.
-The chocolate may also crack as the center thaws and expands.
+If you dip frozen pops, there’s a good chance moisture will seep through the chocolate coating as the center chills.
+As a result, the chocolate may also crack as the center thaws and expands.
+That’s why thawing is essential!

-However, it is easiest to dip the centers when they are cold from the fridge as they will not lose their shape in the warm chocolate and the chocolate will also harden right away on the cool pop.
+I found that it’s best to dip the centers right out of the fridge while they’re still cold.
+This will help them keep their shape in the warm melts, and the chocolate will also harden right away on the cool pop.

 Dipping Cake Pops

-If you have already made your cake pops completely, dipping them in chocolate or candy melts and decorating them exactly as you envisioned, you can still store them successfully for several days!
+What if you’ve already prepared your cake pops, dipping them in chocolate or candy melts and decorating them exactly as you imagined?
+Well, you can still store them successfully for several days!

 Storing Cake Pops at Room Temperature

-However, if any ingredient in the pop would need refrigeration (a cake pop made with lemon curd, for example), then you should not store the pop at room temp and, instead, see the instructions above for keeping cake pops in the fridge.
+On the other hand, certain ingredients might need refrigeration, like lemon curd or strawberries.
+In that case, you should not store the pop at room temp.
+Instead, follow the instructions I’ve mentioned above for keeping cake pops in the fridge.

 How to Prevent Cake Pops from Cracking

-After you have dipped the cake pops and have a nice finished product, avoid storing them in the freezer.
-The cake center will shrink in the freezer and, when brought back to room temperature, the pop will expand again, causing the candy coating exterior to crack.
+To overcome this problem, you should avoid storing them in the freezer after dipping.
+Here’s why: The cake center will shrink in the freezer.
+When brought back to room temperature, the pop will expand again, causing the candy-coating exterior to crack.

-In addition, the moisture from the frozen cake will likely cause the chocolate pop to get wet and ruin your beautiful pop.
-Skip the freezer after the cake pops have been dipped and store them only in the fridge or at room temperature.
+In addition, the moisture from the frozen cake will likely cause the chocolate pop to get wet and ruin your beautiful treat.
+So, skip the freezer after the cake pops have been dipped and store them only in the fridge or at room temperature.

-Make your cake pop centers far in advance, dip them in chocolate a few days before your event and feel good knowing that you have beautiful, homemade cake pops ready to enjoy!
+Once you’re ready to serve, dip them in chocolate and serve them warm.
+It feels good knowing that you have beautiful, homemade cake pops ready to enjoy at any time!

 Happy baking!